Baby dies after being rushed to Houston fire station by mother

 Officials say they tried to work on the baby, who was very pale and in bad shape, for a minute before heading to the hospital.

-The parents followed firefighters to the hospital, where the baby later died.
+The parents followed firefighters to the hospital, where the baby was pronounced dead.

 Authorities are investigating the cause of the baby's death.